2007 Batu Talam by-election: Background

 The incumbent, Tengku Paris, died in December 2006.
 He had won the seat in the 2004 general election, defeating PAS candidate Mohamed Nilam Abdul Manap with 5,414 to 2,653 votes.
 As of nomination day for the by-election, the constituency had 10,511 registered voters, with an ethnic composition of 73% Malay, 14% Chinese, and 13% Indian or Orang Asli.
 There were a total of 14 registered postal voters.

 Batu Talam thus became the one of two constituency in Malaysia to have had more than one by-election after Kerdau (previously named as Sanggang) also in Pahang.
 The first was held after the 1993 death of Mazlan Idris, who was murdered by the "bomoh" (witch doctor) Mona Fandey.
+Mazlan was succeeded by Syed Ali Syed Mohamad, who held the post until 1999.

 PAS and Parti Keadilan Rakyat (PKR) of the opposition Barisan Alternatif (Alternative Front) declined to field a candidate for the by-election, citing irregularities in the electoral roll and other alleged "dirty tactics" meant to favour the government.
 The Democratic Action Party (DAP) also stated that it was not interested in participating.